-The migration from the App Engine Admin Console to the Cloud Platform Console is underway and almost complete.
+The migration from the App Engine Admin Console to the GCP Console is underway and almost complete.
 You will find details in this doc to help with the transition.

 Features that will be available

-Rest assured that all of the following items will be live and available in the Cloud Platform Console before the Admin Console is turned down:
+Rest assured that all of the following items will be live and available in the GCP Console before the Admin Console is turned down:

 - Version stop and start control (now live!)

 - Option to permanently prohibit code downloads (now live!)

 - Blob viewer (now live!)

 - Usage history (now live!)

 - Migrate traffic (now live!)

 You can still see all the charts that were in the Admin Console dashboard, in the same units you’d expect.
 In addition, the new dashboard has much more!